autocrypt/autocrypt/doc/level1.rst

 encrypted mails to this peer automatically.

-In addition to the per-peer state described in :ref:`peer-state`, agents MAY also store other information gathered for heuristic purposes, or for other cryptographic schemes (see :doc:`optional-state` for some example ideas).
+In addition to the per-peer state described in :ref:`peer-state`, MUAs MAY also store other information gathered for heuristic purposes, or for other cryptographic schemes (see :doc:`optional-state` for some example ideas).

-However, in order to support future syncing of Autocrypt state between agents, it is critical that Autocrypt-capable agents maintain the state specified here, regardless of what additional state they track.
+However, in order to support future syncing of Autocrypt state between MUAs, it is critical that Autocrypt-capable MUAs maintain the state specified here, regardless of what additional state they track.

 .. note::